Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 700 words

-Lets open this chapter top down.
-According to Hedley Bull, *World Order* is characterized by patterns or dispositions of human activity that sustain the elementary or primary goals of social life among mankind as a whole, while *International Order* is order among states only.
+Let's open this chapter top down.
+According to Hedley Bull [5], *World Order* is characterized by patterns or dispositions of human activity that sustain the elementary or primary goals of social life among mankind as a whole, while *International Order* is order among states only.
 Over the last few centuries, international order was a good proxy for world order because a state was the predominant form of sovereign actors within the world community.
-Unfortunately -- or perhaps luckily -- there are a multitude of authors[1] that have written about a decline of the system of states for several  decades, although there is disagreement on what will take its place.
+Unfortunately -- or perhaps luckily -- there are a multitude of authors[1] that have written about a decline of the system of states for several  decades, although there is a disagreement on what will take its place.
 Nevertheless, as states decline, the well-studied international order is of little use for understanding the less-studied world order of today, let alone of the future.
 There are certainly a variety of guesses about what's coming next, and each of them have very different implications for the future, but that discussion is out of the scope of this paper.
 Therefore I will move on with the school of thought that sees our time as a transition into a new world order of durable chaos within the “*Neomedieval order*”, and why it was chosen.
-What we see today around is that states share the politics of the world order with a multitude of non-state actors: organizations including the United Nations, companies such as Apple, nonprofit groups like the  Red Cross, and of course, a variety of drug cartels and terrorist organizations.
+What we see today around is that states share the politics of the world order with a multitude of non-state actors: organizations including the United Nations, companies such as Apple, nonprofit groups like the Red Cross, and, of course, a variety of drug cartels and terrorist organizations.
 Many of these nonstate actors wield power globally on a par with state actors, rendering the state-centric Westphalian order weak at best, if not imminently collapsing.
 If that is true, the current world order might best be described as *neomedievalism*: "a non-state-centric, multipolar international system of overlapping authorities and allegiances within the same territory".[2]
 For some, neomedievalism represents an alternative to the Westphalian order, as showed by Philip Cerny, Mark Duffield, Stephen Kobrin, Jörg Friedrichs, and others.
 This proposal builds upon this worldview.

 Sean McFate in his book "Modern Mercenary" summarizes the importance of shifting the perspective on world affairs: